Zichqec/YAYA_Fundamentals/Module 0 - Overview/01 - What is YAYA.md

 Ghosts have many different moving parts; this guide exists to focus on YAYA specifically, and basic computer science concepts.

 If you're making a ghost, you will need to know how to write code for the shell in a language called SERIKO, and MAYUNA if you also want to make dressups.
 You will also need to know how to write SakuraScript.
-This guide will not be covering any of those languages, but you should be able to tell them apart.
+This guide will not be covering any of those languages, but you need to be able to tell them apart.

 YAYA code, as seen in the previous lesson, looks something like this: